plantformatics/maize_single_cell_cis_regulatory_atlas/README.md

 	* snATAC_rr.cluster_Utils.R

 * **Identification of co-accessible ACRs and estimates of gene accessibility scores**
 These scripts identify co-accessible ACRs using empirical FDR thresholds.
-Co-accessible ACRs are used tie distal ACRs to genes, which along with TSS localized ACRs, are used to estimate gene accessible scores predictive of gene expression via a graphical LASSO model implemented by [cicero](https://cole-trapnell-lab.github.io/cicero-release/docs_m3/).
+Co-accessible ACRs are used tie distal ACRs to genes, which along with TSS localized ACRs, are used to estimate gene accessible scores predictive of gene expression via a graphical LASSO model.
+Initial identification of co-accessible ACRs and gene accessibility scores leverage the [cicero](https://cole-trapnell-lab.github.io/cicero-release/docs_m3/) scATAC-seq framework.
 	* call_coaccessible.R
 	* call_coaccessible_UTILs.R

 * **Pseudotime analysis**
 Scripts used to order and estimate pseudotime for each cell.
 Differential accessibility of ACRs, genes, and motifs are determined via F-statistic based hypothesis testing with natural splines linear regression.
+Pseudotime estimates are derived from the SVD space and rely heavily on code developed by Ryan Corces and Jeffrey Granja from the Greenleaf lab [archR](https://www.archrproject.com).
 	* pseudotime_analysis.R

 * **Pseudotime alignment**